Thursday, March 31, 2011

 My roommate Gina and I attended yet another star studded amazing Fashion Show in downtown LA.
 Uh, NOT!!!
 We never ever do things like this!
 In fact, it was my very first fashion show ever and let me tell you, I felt so Sex and the City!
 For the ladies that watch Sex and the City, they'll know exactly what this means.

-"founded on the idea of timeless and classic dresses, and rockabilly clothing, Stop Staring! is inspired by silver screen glamour icons such as Audrey Hepburn, Marlene Dietrich, Rita Hayworth and Joan Crawford."
+It was for an LA line of vintage inspired cocktail dresses called Stop Staring.
+It was "founded on the idea of timeless and classic dresses, and rockabilly clothing, Stop Staring! is inspired by silver screen glamour icons such as Audrey Hepburn, Marlene Dietrich, Rita Hayworth and Joan Crawford."
 The dresses are beautiful and look great on absolutely every body type.

 Before the fashion show started, there was a very cool red carpet that we posed on for a bit.
 There was even a wax Lady Gaga there!
 Of course we had to take a picture with her!